 Hi I'm Winnie.
 Welcome to my blog!
 Here you'll find snapshots and musings from my life.
-Some of my favourite things in the world include hot mugs of tea, kawaii kitsch, Asian food, holidays, art galleries and disappearing into a good book ♥
+Some of my favourite things include hot mugs of tea, kawaii kitsch, Asian food, holidays, art galleries and disappearing into a good book.

 Cardi (H&m) Tee (The Mountain) Skirt (Topshop) Belt (H&M)

 I bought some ingrediants to make some cookies.Caught up on a few blogsMade a hairband...which I said I would share with my youngest sister Made some Oatmeal and Raisin cookies Finished off with a mug of green tea!Hope you all had a good day too!